pinpong/arduino-i2c-sen5x-to-RS485/README.md

 | SCL     | SCL         | Yellow        |
 | SEL     | GND for I2C | Blue          |

-The connection from to TTL to RS485
+The connection from Arduino to TTL to RS485

 | _Arduino_ | _TTL to RS485_ | _Jumper Wire_ |
 | --------- | -------------- | ------------- |